umd-lib/configurenv/README.md

 variables into otherwise static configuration files.

-`load_config_from_file` was created to extend [Flask] app configuration by reading configuration values from files specified by keys of the shape ` {NAME}_FILE`.
-After passing those configuration values though `envsubst` (using the existing configuration as the context environment), it updates the `{NAME}` key fo the original configuration.
+`load_config_from_file` was created to extend [Flask] app configuration by reading configuration values from files specified by keys of the shape `{NAME}_FILE`.
+After passing those configuration values though `envsubst` (using the existing configuration as the context environment), it updates the `{NAME}` key of the original configuration.

 ## Dependencies